fedepujol/nvim/README.md

 ### TreeSitter Queries

-In here goes your custom, language specific, queries for `treesitter`.
-I’ve created one for `HTML` that helps me in `Angular`.
+In here goes your custom-language-specific queries for `treesitter`.
+I’ve created one for `HTML` that helps me with `Angular`.

 -   Folder: `after/queries/`